List of One Piece characters: Roronoa Zoro

 Eventually, he comes into conflict with Helmeppo, the spoiled son of a navy officer.
 To prevent the harm of innocent civilians, Zoro allows himself to be incarcerated temporarily, while Helmeppo plots to have him killed.
 Zoro is saved from execution by Luffy in exchange for becoming his first crewman.
 At that point, Zoro makes it clear that he would turn on his captain if he ever stepped between him and his dream.
 However, Zoro grows fond of his crew and after several defeats in their defense, his priorities change and he convinces Mihawk to take him on as a student.
-Zoro is capable of utilizing all three types of Haki and is capable of using the advanced application for both and Haoshoku and Busoshoku Haki.
+Zoro is capable of utilizing all three types of Haki and is capable of using the advanced application for both Haoshoku and Busoshoku Haki.
 He is known for his awful sense of direction and constantly gets lost when traveling.

-In the anime television series, his voice actor is Kazuya Nakai.
-In the 4Kids English adaptation, his name is spelled Roronoa Zolo, and he is voiced by Marc Diraison.
-The VIZ media also calls him "Zolo".
-In the Funimation English adaptation, his voice is supplied by Christopher Sabat.

-Zoro will be portrayed by Mackenyu in the live-action adaptation of One Piece.